Richa17goyal/Richa17goyal/README.md

 ### 💰 Smart Expense Tracker
 - Developed a system to track and analyze personal expenses
-- Integrated Python + Power BI for automation
+- Integrated Excel + Power BI for automation
 - Helped in better financial decision-making

 ---